 - Medical Notes and Birth Plan – Have a Plan A/B/C

-- Nightie or loose tee for labour which you don’t mind throwing away after – I literally had mine cut by the midwife down the middle to have skin to skin!
+- Nightie or loose tee for labour which you don’t mind throwing away after – I literally had mine cut down the middle by the midwife to have skin to skin.

 - Dressing gown

-- Flip Flops for showering
+- Slippers or Flip Flops

 - Hair bobbles/clips/grips

-- Lip balm which your partner can easily apply - useful if you use Gas & Air as it dries your lips out
+- Lip balm which your partner can easily apply — useful if you use Gas & Air as it dries your lips out majorly

-- Water bottle with a sports top or straw so it is easy to sip from regularly
+- Water bottle with a sports top or straw so it is easy to sip from regularly (your partner will most likely be holding this to drink from between contractions)

-- Bath Towel & Hand Towel
+- Bath & Hand Towel

 - Shampoo & Conditioner